Thai royal insult prisoner "Uncle SMS" dies in jail

 Gordon, a Thai-born U.S. citizen, was sentenced to two-and-a-half years in jail in December 2011 after pleading guilty to using the Internet to disseminate information that insulted the monarchy.

-The U.S. embassy criticised the severity of the sentence and said it supported freedom of expression in Thailand as elsewhere in the world.
+The U.S. embassy criticized the severity of the sentence and said it supported freedom of expression in Thailand as elsewhere in the world.

 (Reporting by Panarat Thepgumpanat and Sinsiri Tiwutanond; Editing by Alan Raybould and Robert Birsel)